AriFordsham/GHCWiki/records/type-punning-declared-overloaded-record-fields.md

 In case of 'unintended' clash (another module using the same name 'by accident'), usual H98 controls apply to protect encapsulation and representation hiding.

-This proposal introduces several new elements of syntax, all of which desugar to use well-established extensions of ghc.
+This proposal introduces several new elements of syntax (including some shorthands), all of which desugar to use well-established extensions of ghc.
 The approach is yet to be prototyped, but I expect that to be possible in ghc v 7.2.1.
 In particular:

 - The field name overloading is implemented through usual class and instance mechanisms.
 - Field selectors are ordinary functions named for the field (but overloaded rather than H98's monomorphic), so field selection is regular function application.
 (There is no need for syntactically-based disambiguation at point of use.)